ethanselzer/react-image-magnify/README.md

     srcSet: String,
     sizes: String,
     width: Number, (required if isFluidWidth is not set)
-    height: Number (required if isFluidWidth is not set) }
+    height: Number, (required if isFluidWidth is not set)
+    onLoad: Function
+}
 ```